 Welcome to Washtenaw Technical Middle College!
-3

 Mission Statement 3

 SECTION 1: Primary Resources 3

 Key Locations & Phone Numbers 4

 Services Available 5

 Learning Support Services 6

 The Learning Commons 6

 The Writing Center 6

 Open Computer Lab 6

 Library 7

 SECTION 2: Useful Navigational Tips 7

 Helpful Tips 8

-Student Schedules 9
+Student Schedules g

-Parking 9
+Parking g

-Student ID Cards 9
+Student ID Cards g

-Lunch 9
+Lunch g

-Frequently Asked Questions 9
+Frequently Asked Questions g

 What is a BASE Advisor?
 10

 What are Soft Skills?
 10

 What is De-credentialing?
 10

 What is an EDP?
 10

 What is PowerSchool?
 10

 What is the campus environment like?
 11

 What kinds of Student Activity groups are there?
 11